 To find out which at-home treatments are safest for your smile, keep scrolling!

 First things first: There are some people who actually won't benefit from tooth-whitening.
-These include people who have fillings on the front of their teeth (these will actually turn darker from tooth-whitening), those with cold sensitivity, and people with teeth that have a gray coloration (likely due from taking antibiotics as a child).
+These include people who have fillings on the front of their teeth (these will actually turn darker from tooth-whitening), those with cold sensitivity, and people with teeth that have a grey coloration (likely due from taking antibiotics as a child).
 In the case of the latter, the discoloration likely lies inside the tooth, meaning surface bleaching won't ameliorate the issue.
 Matthew Messina, DDS, advises that at-home whitening is for "anyone with a healthy mouth who has been to the dentist in the past year."
 Work with your dentist to determine whether you're a strong candidate before trying any remedies on your own.

 Next, you need to be wary of homemade treatments.
 Tiffany Konklewski, DDS, says that certain DIY whitening practices (like mixing lemon and baking soda) are awful for your teeth, since you're mixing an acid with an abrasive.
-This softens and removes enamel, since acid demineralizes and abrasives brush it away.
+This softens and removes enamel, since acid demineraliaes and abrasives brush it away.
 Yikes!
 Once your enamel is gone, that's it—there's no getting it back, so before you try that Pinterest remedy, do your research and consult with a dentist first.

 If you want to try a remedy that's easy on your teeth but also delivers results, Konklewski recommends strips—"whatever keeps the product on your teeth the longest."
 Strips seal the product to the teeth so that it doesn't slide around your mouth or get washed away by your saliva.
 If you choose to take the Whitestrips route, Konklewski says you should be sure to give yourself some time off: "Take a few months off in between.
 Your teeth can only handle so much, and [whitening] puts a lot of stress on them."
 Additionally, Robert Gerlach, DDS, recommends waiting at least a half hour before brushing your teeth after using the strips: "Detergents in toothpaste can make gums more susceptible to irritation," he explains.